Tlaxcala (city): Events

 The city celebrates Carnival starting the Friday before Ash Wednesday, with the burning of an effigy to represent “bad humor” accompanied by funeral music.
 The following day, the queen of the carnival is selected.
 The main parade with floats occurs on Tuesday.
-During the long weekend there are various other events such as dance contests and recitals of traditional dace such as that of the Huehues from the community of Acuitlapilco.
+During the long weekend there are various other events such as dance contests and recitals of traditional dance such as that of the Huehues from the community of Acuitlapilco.
 On Ash Wednesday, ceremonies end with a hanging of an effigy called “La Octava del Carnaval” Often the image is satirical, and of a person considered worthy of criticism.

 The Feria de Todos Santos is an important event, dedicated to the agriculture, handcrafts and industry of the state.
 It also has cultural events such as concerts, art exhibits and dance as well as regional food and an inaugural parade.